jcaillon/valet/docs/static/lib-valet.md

   (optional) The command (will be evaluated) to run at the start of the coproc.
   Can exit to stop the coproc.
+  Set to ":" to do nothing.

-  (defaults to ":" which does nothing)
+  (defaults to ":")

 - `${loopCommand}` _as string_:

   (optional) The command (will be evaluated) to run in the coproc loop.
   Can exit to stop the coproc, can break or continue the loop.
+  Set to ":" to do nothing.

-     (defaults to ":" which does nothing)
+  (defaults to ":")

 - `${onMessageCommand}` _as string_: